RwKaLs/ClockViewApp/README.md

   - **MultipleClocksFragment**: This screen shows multiple `ClockView` instances of different sizes, demonstrating the scalability of the `ClockView`.
   - **ClockCodeFragment**: This screen shows how to add a `ClockView` to your layout from kotlin code.

-## Implementation

 The `ClockView` is implemented using Android's `View` class, making it easily reusable in any Android application.
-It uses a `Handler` to update the time every second.
-It maintains its state under configuration changes (e.g. screen rotations, themes changes, etc.).
+It uses a `Handler` to update the time every second and maintains its state under configuration changes (e.g. screen rotations, themes changes, etc.).
-The `ClockView` can be added to your layout either programmatically or using XML.
+The `ClockView` can be added to the layout either from code or using XML.
 It also supports custom attributes for customization.

 | ClockXML                                                     | MultipleClocks                                               | ClockCode                                                    |
 |--------------------------------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------|